 bascetRoot,

-)Note that there are two steps here.
-First KRAKEN2 classifies each read to a taxonomy.
+)Internally, there are two steps here.
+First KRAKEN2 taxonomically classifies each read.
 In the second step, we count the taxonomic reads for each cell.
-This ends up being a rather small matrix that you can process using Seurat.
+This ends up being a rather small count matrix that you can process using Seurat.

 Postprocessing with Signac/Seurat